data-edu/data-science-in-education/_book/11-wt-text-analysis.md

 Again, we're using `if_else` to make a new column called `positive` that takes its value based on whether `status_id %in% pos_tokens$status_id` is true or not.

 We can use `slice()` to help us pick the rows.
 When we pass `slice()` a row number, it returns that row from the dataset.
-For example, we can select the 1st and 3rd row of our tweets datset this way:
+For example, we can select the 1st and 3rd row of our tweets dataset this way:

 ```r